• Support Home

 • → InterPacketExpiryMS expires.

-InterPacketExpiryMS and BufferExpiryMS are calculated automatically based on the reported AcquisitionFrameRate node, which in turn depends on Height, PixelFormat, LineCountMode, and PixelSizeMode.
+InterPacketExpiryMS and BufferExpiryMS are calculated automatically based on the reported value of the AcquisitionFrameRate node, which in turn depends on Height, PixelFormat, LineCountMode, and PixelSizeMode.

 It is also normal for the final image of a sequence to be flagged incomplete, because line triggers (and therefore image lines) rarely stop exactly at the end of a frame boundary.